Biological monitoring of commercial species

 Fisheries Queensland collects representative biological information from priority commercial species.

-Sampling focuses on collecting length and sex data.
-Age data is also recorded for fish species collected.
+Sampling focuses on collecting length, sex and age data.
 The age of a fish is estimated by counting the number of rings on the 'ear bone', called an otolith, in much the same way as a tree is aged.
 Collecting this information from commercial catches, as well as similar information from the recreational sector, helps Fisheries Queensland develop a clear picture of the whole fishery for each species.